RadixSeven/WesTube/README.md

 # Code standards

-Python code will be written for Python 3.13.
+Python code will be written for Python 3.10 (PyOxidizer only works up to 3.10).

 All code will be fully annotated with types and docstrings.